Spring Garden Revival

 Hanover Board of Health Guidelines for Safe Pesticide Application & Public Health Protection

-The Hanover Board of Health enforces strict safety protocols for grub control.
-Public notification is required 24-48 hours before commercial applications.
-Setbacks of 100-150 feet from wells and water bodies, and from sensitive sites like schools and parks, are mandatory.
-Re-entry intervals (12-24 hours) must be observed per product labels.
-Special restrictions apply in certified organic areas.
-Risk management includes protecting children, pets, and sensitive individuals, with emergency contacts for poison control (1-800-222-1222) and municipal services.
-Applicators must use PPE, calibrate equipment, and prevent spills or drift (wind under 10 mph).
-Post-application, effectiveness and non-target impacts are monitored.
-Hanover Board of Health
+The Hanover Board of Health oversees public notification and safety protocols for pesticide applications.
+Advance posting—24-48 hours before treatment—is required in many Massachusetts communities.
+Setbacks of 100-150 feet from wells and water bodies, and compliance with re-entry intervals (12-24 hours) are standard.
+Special restrictions apply near schools, parks, and organic farms.
+Risk management includes protecting children, pets, and sensitive individuals, with emergency contacts for poison control and municipal services.
+Applicators must use personal protective equipment (PPE), calibrate equipment, and prevent spills or drift (wind under 10 mph).
+Post-application monitoring ensures effectiveness and environmental safety.
+For local health regulations:

 550 Hanover Street, Hanover, MA 02339